KiandaBPM/docs/content/docs/platform/administration/subscription.md

 - **City** - choose a city from the drop-down list.
 - **Address** - add in your company address.
 - **Renewal date** - your subscription renewal date is automatically added in.
 - **Subscription Id** - your company subscription identity is automatically generated.
-This is needed when
+This is needed when you need to perform authorisation to use Instance API.
 - **Address** - add in your company address.

-- **City** - choose a city from the drop-down list.
-- **Company Name** - add in your company name.
-- **App short name** - add/change a  short name for your app/workspace.
-A maximum of 12 characters is recommended.
-- **Splash Screen Color** - to set the introducto
+### General settings

 ## Single Sign-On (SSO)